City-Cardiff Preferential Looking Acuity Test Set680600

 The City-Cardiff cards offer several refinements over other similar preferential-looking based tests like the Teller or Keeler Acuity Tests: they are scaled using the logMAR approach (considered the most appropriate for visual acuity testing) and are small and lightweight facilitating their use across multiple locations.

-The fun frames are recommended as they provide a quick method for monocular testing.
+Fun frames are included as they provide a quick method for monocular testing.